Israeli outpost: Military outposts

 In theory, military outposts are temporary occupations for military strategic purposes, not for the settlement of civilians.
-In the Occupied Territories, this were typically Nahal settlements, and they became a principal way to start civilian settlements.
+In the Occupied Territories, these were typically Nahal settlements, and they became a principal way to start civilian settlements.

 Number of outposts

 Currently, some hundred outposts exist.
 The Sasson Report gave a provisional figure of 105 unauthorized outposts by March 2005, although Sasson did not have the disposal of all the necessary information.
 It found that 26 outposts were on state lands, 15 on private Palestinian lands and 7 on survey lands.
 The definition of outposts, neighborhoods and authorized settlements may differ between concerned parties.
-Due to different interpretation, the number of outposts (and of settlements as well) may differ in statistics.
+Due to different interpretations, the number of outposts (and of settlements as well) may differ in statistics.

 In 2012, four new outposts were established with 317 new housing units built without building permits: Tzofin Tzafon (Tzofin North) outside the Tzofim settlement near Qalqilyah, Nahlei Tal outside the Talmon settlement near Ramallah, Nahalat Yosef near Nablus and Hill 573 as part of the expansion of the settlement Itamar, according to Peace Now.

+As of August 2024, there were at least 196 Israeli outposts in the West Bank, reported BBC News, of which 29 were set up in 2023, a number greater than any previous year.
+BBC News also estimated that possibly 89 of the 196 outposts were built from 2019 onwards.